andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 ## Recommendations

-Based on the results of the study, students experiencing positive cognitive change following physical activity should consider adapting their exercise habits to daily participation.
-In addition, these students may consider aligning their training sessions with study periods or exams to maximise potential performance benefits.
+Based on the results of the study, students who experience positive cognitive change following physical activity may stand to benefit from adapting their exercise habits to daily participation.

-Although individuals are divided on this matter, vigorous intensity could serve for increasing short term productivity.
-At the same time, weightlifting, and calisthenics exercises were associated with slightly better productivity outcomes and students may benefit incorporating these types of exercises into their routine.
+Although respondents' were divided on this matter, vigorous intensity could serve for increasing short term productivity.
+At the same time, weightlifting, and calisthenics exercises were associated with slightly better productivity outcomes and students may therefore benefit from incorporating these types of exercises into their routine.

+In addition, students that experience immediate productivity increases following exercise may consider aligning their training sessions with study periods or exams to maximise potential performance benefits.

-In contrast, individuals aware of the negative effects brought on them by exercise should be mindful of their limitations and the timing in relation to study periods and exams in which they engage in physical activity.
+In contrast, individuals aware of negative immediate effects brought on by exercise should be mindful of their limitations and the timing in relation to study periods and exams in which they engage in physical activity.

+Additionally, with students being the target population for the study, universities may consider implementing measures to aid students in their quest for maximising productivity.

-Additionally, universities may consider promoting physical activity in study routines and provide students with recreational sports programs.
+Therefore, universities should consider promoting physical activity in study routines and provide students with recreational sports programs.

 The institutions could also consider establishing or improving university facilities dedicated to physical exercise to foster a supportive environment and provide their students with the ability to achieve their best possible academic potential.